Recommended Global Nursing Conferences

 TRACK 14: Community Mental Health and Psychiatry

-Psychiatric-mental health nursing is the nursing practice specially committed to promoting mental health through the diagnosis, assessment, and treatment of mental disorders, behavioral problems and comorbid conditions across the lifespan.
+Psychiatric-mental health nursing is the nursing practice especially committed to promoting mental health through the diagnosis, assessment, and treatment of mental disorders, behavioural problems and comorbid conditions across the lifespan.
 Psychiatric-mental health nursing intervention is the art and a science, employing a purposeful use of self and a wide range of psychosocial, nursing, and neurobiological evidence to produce effective outcomes.

 Social outreach and homeless outreach programs from around the world employ community health workers to address the shortage of other trained medical practitioners in vulnerable communities and to reduce health disparities.
-There are several promising studies showing that community health work is an effective tool for reducing health disparities, improving health and reducing the cost of health care10-10.
-Recent research on the effectiveness of community health workers document a reduction in the use of emergency services and a reduction of hospitalizations while client health improved, both empirically and self-reported.
+There are several promising studies showing that community health workers are an effective tool for reducing health disparities, improving health and reducing the cost of health care10-10.
+Recent research on the effectiveness of community health workers documents a reduction in the use of emergency services and a reduction of hospitalizations while client health improved, both empirically and self-reported.

 TRACK 17: E-Medicine and Telehealth Nursing

 Telenursing is the effective use of technology to deliver nursing care and carry out nursing practice.
 Although the use of technology changes the delivery medium of nursing care and may necessitate competencies related to its use to deliver nursing care, the nursing process and scope of practice does not differ with telenursing.
 Nurses engaged in telenursing and e-medicine practice assess, plan, and evaluate the outcomes of nursing care, but they do it all with the help of interactive technologies such as the internet, computers, telephones, digital assessment tools, and telemonitoring equipment.